prule/rest-hateoas/ReadMe.md

 > I just discovered the JPA code didn't migrate across from java very well so I'm currently working on cleaning that up and adding functionality.
+>
+> So, a lot of this is a work in progress...

 # Getting started with Hateoas